Fola (singer)

-Folarin Odunlami (born April 26, 1999), known professionally as Fola (stylised in all caps as FOLA), is a Nigerian singer-songwriter.
+Afolarin Odunlami (born April 26, 1999), known professionally as Fola (stylised in all caps as FOLA), is a Nigerian singer-songwriter.
 He rose to fame in 2022 following the release of his song "Ginger Me", featuring Bella Shmurda was met with critical acclaim.
 He signed with Dangbana Republik and released his debut extended play, what a feeling (2024).

 Career

 On March 24, 2022, Fola released his debut single "Ginger Me", which featured Bella Shmurda.
 On June 21, 2022, he released the single "Cool Me Down", featuring BBeatz.
 That same day, he released "Beholder," featuring Picazo.
 Fola had one solo record in 2022 titled "Bella", which is considered to be his first song without featuring other artists.
 He thereafter released his single "First Things First" in October 2022.

 On February 23, 2024, Fola released the single "Feeling."
 The song was described by NotJustOk magazine as ranging from "simple and soundly executed boasts to affairs" to "futuristic confessions" to "tales of love."
 He released the single "Alone" featuring BhadBoi OML on July 12, 2024.
 The single peaked at number 7 on the UK Afrobeats chart.
 It ranked number 7 on TheCables top 10 radio picks.
 The music video was released the next day, and was directed by Akambi Pictures.

 On October 4, 2024, he released the remix of "Alone" featuring Bnxn.
 The remix charted at number 1 on the Nigeria Official Streaming Songs, and number 4 on the TurnTable Top 100.

 Fola signed a major label recording contract with Dangbana Republik on October 11, 2024.
 He went on to release his debut extended play, What a Feeling, in December.
 The EP featured appearances from Bella Shmurda, Magixx, Bnxn, and BhadBoi OML.

 The extended play was described by TooXclusive as a testament to Fola's potential, with enchanting storytelling, good melodies, and thoughtful lyrics.
 An Album Talk review remarked that on the EP, Fola comes with "heartfelt writing and soulful melodies to tell relatable stories of love, desire, and heartbreak that appeal to the feelings."
 It's also a good debut effort, as it showcases Fola's strength and establishes a distinct sonic identity that sets him apart from his peers vying for their own breakthrough moments.

 African Folder praised "What a Feeling" as a fantastic project that consolidates a fantastic rookie year for Fola and introduces him to an audience who may not have been familiar with his talent.